Gallogeta/Homepage/README.md

-# 🎮 Personal Homepage & Retro Arcade
+Screenshot placeholder - Desktop View# 🎮 Personal Homepage & Retro Arcade

 A modern full-stack web application featuring a personal website with an integrated retro gaming arcade.
 Built with FastAPI, React, and EmulatorJS.